Here are five things you can do to help lower your chances of developing dementia, with illustrations by multi-award winning cartoonist Tony Husband.

-Making healthier choices can also help reduce your risk of dementia.
+Making healthier choices can help reduce your risk of dementia.
 While some things that affect your risk of dementia can’t be changed, such as your age or genes, there are many things you can change.

 1. Get moving